Harley Farms in Pescadero, California

-Harley Farms Goat Dairy in Pescadero, California is one of my favorite day trips any time of year, especially when I’m craving organic honey-and-lavender chèvre cheese (it happens).
-But the best time to go is just after the baby goats are born, like now (early February through early April).
+Harley Farms Goat Dairy is one of my favorite day trips any time of year, especially when I’m craving organic honey-and-lavender chèvre cheese (it happens).
+But the best time to go is just after the baby goats are born (early February through early April).

 No kidding.
-I found this out a few weeks ago when we showed up by chance just in time to see these seriously cute creatures.
+I found this out when we showed up by chance just in time to see these seriously cute creatures.
 No matter when we go, we enjoy the farm experience, the architecture, the flower garden, the cheese tasting and the adorable shop.
-The question isn’t really how to have fun here.
-How could you not?

 The first time we visited Harley Farms a few years ago, my son talked us into taking the tour.
-His devious plan was to catch an unfortunate photo of me squirting warm milk in my face while trying to milk the goats.
-I got even.
+His devious plan was to catch an unfortunate photo of me squirting a milk mustache on my face while trying to milk the goats.
+(I got even.)

 6 Savvy Things To Do at Harley Farms

 1. Visit the Goats